Bomingmiao/Advlogo/README.md

 --seed=33 \
 --prompt="a dog, 8k"
 ```
 The default save path of tensorboard logs is **runs/**.

-Modify the config .yaml files for custom settings.
+Yo can modify the config .yaml files for custom settings.

 ## Acknowledgements
 The competitive methods of AdvLogo are as follows: